MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 You must use an account that is authorized to view sign-in logs.

+She uses the following prompts to get the information she needs:

-- Can you give me sign-in logs for karita@woodgrovebank.com for the past 48 hours?
-Put this information in a table format.
+- *Can you give me sign-in logs for karita@woodgrovebank.com for the past 48 hours?
+Put this information in a table format.*
-- Show me failed sign-ins for karita@woodgrovebank.com for the past 7 days and tell me what the IP addresses are.
+- *Show me failed sign-ins for karita@woodgrovebank.com for the past 7 days and tell me what the IP addresses are.*

 ### Get audit logs details

-Natasha checks the Audit Logs for the user and reviews the actions performed by the user.
+Natasha checks the audit logs, looking for any unusual or unauthorized actions performed by the user.
 She checks the date and time of each action, the status (success or failure), the target object (e.g., file, user, group), and the client IP address.
 She also checks the correlation ID for each action, which can be used for further investigation.

 You must use an account that is authorized to view audit logs.

+She uses the following prompts to get the information she needs:

-- Get Microsoft Entra audit logs for karita@woodgrovebank.com for the past 72 hours.
-Put information in table format.
+- *Get Microsoft Entra audit logs for karita@woodgrovebank.com for the past 72 hours.
+Put information in table format.*
-- Show me audit logs for this event type.
+- *Show me audit logs for this event type.*

+### Get group memberships

+Natasha then reviews the groups that karita@woodgrovebank.com is a part of to see if Karita is a member of any unusual or sensitive groups.
+She reviews the group memberships and permissions associated with Karita's user ID.
+She checks the group type (security, distribution, or Office 365), membership type (assigned or dynamic), and the group’s owners in the group details.
+She also reviews the group’s roles to determine what permissions it has for managing resources.

+She uses the following prompts to get the information she needs:

+- *Get the Microsoft Entra user groups that karita@woodgrovebank.com is a member of.
+Put information in table format.*
+- *Tell me more about the Finance Department group.*
+- *Who are the owners of the Finance Department group?*
+- *What roles does this group have?*

 ### Get diagnostic logs details